-There are four broad areas of SEN as identified in the SEND Code of Practice:

-- a) Communication and Interaction (includes Speech and Language and Autistic Spectrum Conditions) - b) Cognition and Learning (includes general and specific learning difficulties) - c) Social, Emotional and Mental Health which may lead to behaviours that impact on access to the curriculum. - d) Sensory and Physical needs (includes visual, hearing and physical impairment and multi-sensory impairments)

-At The Bellbird children with mild / moderate difficulties will have their needs addressed with consideration given to;
+There are four broad areas of SEN as identified in the SEND Code of Practice: - a) Communication and Interaction (includes Speech and Language and Autistic Spectrum Conditions) - b) Cognition and Learning (includes general and specific learning difficulties) - c) Social, Emotional and Mental Health which may lead to behaviours that impact on access to the curriculum. - d) Sensory and Physical needs (includes visual, hearing and physical impairment and multisensory impairments) At The Bellbird children with mild / moderate difficulties will have their needs addressed with consideration given to; - High Quality Teaching - Differentiation of challenge of task - Specific Intervention Support - Use of specific teaching resources and manipulatives In most circumstances the class teacher and or SENDCo will meet together to agree a SEND SUPPORT AGREEMENT which will set targets to focus and support the child in their area of need.

-- Quality First Teach

-- Differentiation of challenge of task

-- Specific Intervention Support

-- Use of specific teaching resources and manipulatives

-In most circumstances the class teacher and or SENDCo will meet together to agree a SEND SUPPORT AGREEMENT which will set targets to focus and support the child in their area of need.
 This SEND SUPPORT AGREEMENT will be shared with parents, asking that they too agree to focus on similar targets to support their child at home.
 Parents are requested to sign this paperwork.

-However if the child continues to have difficulties as listed in the 4 broad areas of need, the Class Teacher and SENDCo will seek to;

-- Allocate 1-1 time working with SENDCo in school - Access support from Emotional Health and Wellbeing Team (agreement of child and parent required) - Access support from Family Worker (EHA / referral required) - Access support from Counselling Service (EHA / referral required) - Access support from Speech and Language Therapists (EHA / referral required) - Access to support from Community Paediatrics (EHA / referral required) - Access support from SEND Specialist Teaching Services / Educational Psychologist (EHA / referral required) - Make referrals to GPs / Medical Services and CAMH Services that have been put in place in helping address the needs of the child.
+If the child continues to have difficulties as listed in the 4 broad areas of need, the Class Teacher and SENDCo will seek to; - Allocate 1-1 time working with SENDCo in school - Access support from Emotional Health and Wellbeing Team (agreement of child and parent required) - Access support from Family Worker (EHA / referral required) - Access support from Counselling Service (EHA / referral required) - Access support from Speech and Language Therapists (EHA / referral required) - Access to support from Community Paediatrics (EHA / referral required) - Access support from SEND Specialist Teaching Services / Educational Psychologist (EHA / referral required) - Make referrals to GPs / Medical Services and CAMH Services To access this support Class Teachers and the SENDCo will be in discussions with parents to plan and agree a way forward to best support the children.
+This referral paperwork needs to be signed by both staff and parents.
+Most agencies will work with children and families for a set period of time.
+A small proportion of children and young people with SEN however may require an Education Health Care Needs Assessment in order to determine whether it is necessary to make provision in accordance with an EHCP.
+To access an EHCP needs assessment, school must evidence all support strategies and interventions that have been put in place in helping address the needs of the child.
 School must evidence all external professionals who have supported and given guidance and advice.
 This information is presented in the form of cycles of Assess, Plan, Do, Review, (APDR) alongside a detailed paper trail of reports from professionals (internal and external) and parents.
 This EHCP needs assessment will then be referred to Panel for their consideration and if agreed an Educational Psychologist will complete detailed assessments with the child.
 Panel will then inform school of the allocation agreed for each child.
-A child with a full time allocation of support will have 32 1⁄2 hrs of 1-1 TA support each week.
+A child with a full time allocation of support for example, would have 32 1⁄2 hrs of support each week.